NeptuneDigital/NeptuneDigitalDemo/README.md

 The simplest way to get started is to launch the demo using Docker Compose.
 Alternatively you could launch docker the containers manually, or run the node services using yarn.

+Change the projectRootDir:
+Edit  ./packages/backend/src/config.ts
+Modify the projectRootDir and uploadPath const.

 #### 1. Launch the demo using Docker Compose:

 ```bash